FuyuWang/Rapper/README.md

 # Rapper

-NeurMap a deep reinforcement learning-based DNN mapper, to search the optimized mapping strategies for spatial accelerators.
+Rapper a deep reinforcement learning-based DNN mapper, to search the optimized mapping strategies for spatial accelerators.
 This repository contains the source code for Rapper.